NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Zashathal Head-Taker.md

     desc: "`pf2:1` Stoneraiser Javelin +25 (thrown 30 ft.)\n__Damage__  2d6 + 12 piercing"

   - name: "Intimidating Strike"
-    desc: " (rage) **Trigger** Zashathal hits a creature with a melee Strike\n**Effect** Zashathal makes an Intimidate check to [[Actions/Demoralize|Demoralize]] the target creature.
+    desc: " (rage) **Trigger** Zashathal hits a creature with a melee Strike\n* * *\n\n**Effect** Zashathal makes an Intimidate check to [[Actions/Demoralize|Demoralize]] the target creature.
 If the target creature was reduced to 0 Hit Points by the triggering Strike, Zashathal can instead Demoralize all opponents within 30 feet by comparing the result of his Intimidation check to each creature's Will DC.
 Zashathal doesn't take a penalty to these Intimidation checks for not speaking a target's language."

   - name: "Rage"
-    desc: "`pf2:1` (concentrate,emotion,mental) **Requirements** Zashathal isn't [[Conditions/Fatigued|Fatigued]] or raging\n**Effect** Zashathal gains 20 temporary Hit Points that last until the rage ends.
+    desc: "`pf2:1` (concentrate,emotion,mental) **Requirements** Zashathal isn't [[Conditions/Fatigued|Fatigued]] or raging\n* * *\n\n**Effect** Zashathal gains 20 temporary Hit Points that last until the rage ends.
 While raging, he deals 12 additional damage with melee attacks and takes a -1 penalty to AC.
 Zashathal can't use concentrate actions except Seek and rage actions.
 The rage lasts for 1 minute, until there are no enemies Zashathal can perceive, or until Zashathal falls unconscious.
-Once the rage ends, Zashathal can't again for 1 minute.\n[[Feat_Feature Effects/Effect_ Rage|Effect: Rage]]"
+Once the rage ends, Zashathal can't again for 1 minute.\n\n[[Feat_Feature Effects/Effect_ Rage|Effect: Rage]]"

   - name: "Renewed Vigor"
-    desc: "`pf2:1` (concentrate,rage) Zashathal gains 12 temporary Hit Points.\n[[Feat_Feature Effects/Effect_ Renewed Vigor|Effect: Renewed Vigor]]"
+    desc: "`pf2:1` (concentrate,rage) Zashathal gains 12 temporary Hit Points.\n\n[[Feat_Feature Effects/Effect_ Renewed Vigor|Effect: Renewed Vigor]]"

   - name: "Sudden Charge"
     desc: "`pf2:2`  Zashathal Strides twice and makes a melee Strike."